aabdelghani/canetra/README.md

 Contributions to CANetra are welcome!
 Please read the [Contributing Guidelines](CONTRIBUTING.md) for details on submitting pull requests and reporting issues.

 ## License
-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [GPL-3.0](LICENSE) - see the LICENSE file for details.

 ## Support
 For support and queries, please open an issue in the GitHub repository or contact [Support Email].